 Klarna is a financial platform that facilitates payments on behalf of other companies.
 It partners up with other businesses (mostly in the e-commerce space) to offer their customers the option to pay products after receiving them (via invoices).

 Founded by two Swedish business students in 2005, the company has proven to be a great success.
-Klarna has raised a total of $460 million and is valued at $5.5 billion.
-Furthermore, revenues for 2018 exceeded $620 million on a profit of $12 million.
+Klarna has raised a total of $2.1 billion and is valued at $10.6 billion, making it Europe’s highest-valued FinTech startup.

 How Does Klarna Work?

 Klarna is a payment service provider, which allows consumers to try out products before they pay for them.
-Klarna thereby partners up with retailers such as ASOS and H&M and handles the payment process on their behalf.
+Klarna thereby partners up with retailers to handle the payment process on their behalf.

-Consumers have the ability to choose from a set of different payment options ranging from paying directly (and up to 30 days later) to multiple interest-free rates.
-Payments can be made online (e.g. through PayPal), via bank transfer or the Klarna mobile app.
+Consumers have the option to choose from a set of different payment options, ranging from paying directly (and up to 30 days later) to multiple interest-free rates.
+Payments can be made online (e.g. through PayPal), via bank transfer, or the Klarna mobile app.

 With bigger purchases, Klarna also allows you to finance with a maximum run rate of 36 months and multiple payment installments.

 Consequently, Klarna does not charge the consumer but the retail stores it works with.
-There are no interest, fees or late charges.
-Payment approval for consumers depend on a soft credit check (without affecting your credit score), your credit history, age, salary and other factors.
+There are no interest, fees, or late charges.
+Payment approval for consumers depends on a soft credit check (without affecting your credit score), your credit history, age, salary, and other factors.

 So why would an online store give away shares of their revenue to have payments processed?
-Because, as the company states, having Klarna as your payment solutions leads to a 44 percent increase in orders (i.e. conversion rate) and 68 percent increase in order volume.
+Because, as the company states, having Klarna as your payment solutions leads to a 44% increase in orders (i.e. conversion rate) and a 68% increase in order volume.